mildrenben/benmildren/src/blog-posts/2017-12-05-Symbols-in-ES6-A-Quick-Guide.md

 ---

-They're also very useful for defining metadata on an object, as Symbols are not enumarable and as such they are iterated over when using a `for...of` loop and other functions that return object properties.
+They're also very useful for defining metadata on an object, as Symbols are not enumarable and as such they are *not* iterated over when using a `for...of` loop and other functions that return object properties.

 ```javascript
 const sym = Symbol()